PlaceofYichen/GS-PoplarTree-ML/README.md

 ### Discussions

 - The possible reason for the limitation of the model is that the dataset is not sufficiently large.
-Theoretically speaking, the model will perform better on a large dataset;
 - Models like Linear Regression could also be applied to this problem.

 ### Notes